bozanarh/commitLogSimulator/README.txt

 Bozana Radnekovic-Hadzic
 email: bozanarh@yahoo.com

+Source code repository: git@github.com:bozanarh/commitLogSimulator.git

 ASSUMPTIONS:

-- Assumed random arraival of log commits.
-(Assignement did not specify arrival ratei, so I have chosen simplest solution)
+- Assumed random arrival of log commits.
+(Assignement did not specify arrival rate, so I have chosen simplest solution)
 - Writers are writing log to the stdout whcih is piped into readers.
 Requirements did not specify I have to use file.
 - Assignment required reader and writer to be provided as separate jar files, so I did not reuse much of code that is shared.
 I could move it potentially into a common package, but it might be too heavy for this small example.
 - Config file is provided as input argument to both reader and writer